 Marvel’s mightiest and most uncanny teams combined should be the comic equivalent of a blockbuster summer movie – especially with the best-of-the-best of Marvel artists like John Cassaday, Daniel Arcuna, and the incredible Steve McNiven.
 It wasn’t, and I’m still not sure why.
 Things started out massive and dauntingly difficult for our heroes.
 When things were at their worst, heroes were dropping left and right!
 When it became apparent this was just a feint towards a non-counting alternate reality plot, things got very tedious.
 Like, “Man, I can’t wait for this to be over” tedious.

 Finally escaping that, the first arc finally resolved with the overblown Axis.
 It never really paid off the heartstopping reveal of Red Skull and Onslaught from the beginning of the book.
 Unfortunately, Remender was battling his own expectations.
 It would be incredibly difficult to top Uncanny X-Force, which had similar themes and was one of the best comics of the last decade.
 If this was actually just the back half of that volume with those characters and their accumulated history, it would have been more interesting.
-It never really felt right as its own title where no one under Remender’s pen was really allowed to grow the way they could as a ragtag team of B-list X-Men.
+It never really felt right as its own title where none of the big-name heroes under Remender’s pen was really allowed to grow the way they could as a ragtag team of B-list X-Men.
 Visit the guide.

 A clever idea for a team (Marvel’s marquee anti-heroes) and a theme (taking turns doing missions for each other) never really found its potential across multiple authors.
 I think this was thanks mostly to an inconsistent take on the titular anti-hero Thunderbolt Ross.
 He’s a hardass, he’s a hero, he’s got a heart of gold, or he’s a horrible liar – the book never seemed to be able to decide.
 Instead, a weirdly dissonant Punisher/Elektra romance got pushed to the fore, and later appearances by Ghost Rider were mostly wasted.
 Weirdly, that made Deadpool the heart of the book – a theme for him in Marvel Now.
 Visit the guide.